 What Is a Suboxone Hotline?

-A Suboxone hotline is a toll-free telephone number that provides free information to people struggling with Suboxone use and addiction.
-Calls do not incur charges, and the information is provided free of cost.
+A Suboxone hotline is a toll-free telephone number that provides free information to people struggling with Suboxone misuse, abuse, and addiction.
+All calls to the hotline are free.
+The information is also provided free of cost.
 You do not need health insurance to call a Suboxone helpline.

-Helplines typically operate 24 hours a day, 7 days a week.
-You can call any time of day or night and receive advice, support, and guidance about Suboxone use or addiction.
-The helpline can help you identify addiction treatment programs nearby.
+Our Suboxone helpline operates 24 hours a day, 7 days a week.
+You can call at any time of the day or night and receive advice, support, and guidance about Suboxone use or addiction.
+The helpline can guide you in identifying addiction treatment programs nearby.
 However, you are under no compulsion to start treatment after calling—that decision is completely yours.

-A helpline is like having a knowledgeable, helpful, and non-judgmental friend with whom you can discuss your concerns.
-Whether or not you’re ready to enter rehab for Suboxone addiction, calling a hotline can help you organize your thoughts and decide on your next steps.
+Our helpline is therefore like having a knowledgeable, helpful, and non-judgmental friend with whom you can discuss your concerns.
+Whether or not you’re ready to enter rehab for Suboxone addiction, calling our hotline can help you organize your thoughts and decide on your next steps.

 If you or a loved one has developed Suboxone addiction, call the National Drug Helpline on (844) 289-0879.